timonweb/django-tailwind/docs/migration.md

    we've dropped *SASS* support, but *POSTCSS* should work just fine.
 Unless you've used advanced *SASS* features, which is unlikely;
-7. Open `theme-legacy/static_src/tailwind.config.js` and compare it to `theme/static_src/tailwind.config.js`, if you have customizations there, like custom colors, variables, etc, copy them over to `theme/static_src/tailwind.config.js`;
+7. Open `theme-legacy/static_src/tailwind.config.js` and compare it to `theme/static_src/tailwind.config.js`, if you have customizations there, like custom colors, variables, etc., copy them over to `theme/static_src/tailwind.config.js`;
 8. Pay close attention to the `plugins` listed in `theme/static_src/tailwind.config.js`.
 We now include there four official
    *Tailwind CSS* plugins.
-If you see that your forms look weird after the upgrade, that means probably you don't need the `@tailwindcss/forms` so remove the following line:
+If you see that your forms look weird after the upgrade, most likely you don't need the official `@tailwindcss/forms` package, so disable it by removing the following line:
    ```html
    require('@tailwindcss/forms'),
    ```